Bovine or marine collagen, which collagen is best? Customers often touch base with Edible Health asking this question, so let’s find out more…

 So what is collagen?

-As it turns out, it is the number one most prolific protein in the human body.
-It makes up about a third of our total protein content.
+As it turns out, it is the number one most prolific protein in the human body making up about a third of our total protein content.

-Found in our bones, muscles, skin, ligaments, cartilage, tendons, it is our structure and our strength and it literally keeps our bodies together.
+Found in our bones, skin, hair, muscles, skin, ligaments, cartilage and tendons, it is our structure and our strength - literally keeping our bodies together.

 So it’s no wonder that when our naturally-occurring levels begin breaking down or they are depleted, then a number of health issues can arise.